-French is spoken by a total of close to 500 million people, including nearly 300 million native speakers.
+After all, thanks to France’s colonization efforts in the 17th and 19th centuries, French is spoken by a total of nearly 500 million people, including nearly 300 million native speakers.

-One French speaker may have a very different accent and vocabulary compared to one from another region.
+These francophones are spread out across the globe, however, which means that a French speaker in one region may have a significantly different accent and vocabulary compared to a speaker from another region.

-While each one has unique characteristics, speakers of different dialects can usually still understand each other in conversation and writing.
+Of course, speakers of different French dialects can usually still understand each other in conversation and writing.

 When most Americans think of French, they think of the Eiffel Tower and the Arc de Triomphe.

-“Standard” French is spoken in Paris and the rest of the Île-de-France region.
+“Standard” French, also known as “Metropolitan French,” is spoken in Paris and the rest of the Île-de-France region.

 This is what most English speakers learn when studying French as a foreign language.